-You can watch some live sports coverage for free from publicly broadcasted networks like ABC, FOX, CBS and NBC via over-the-air (OTA) TV.
+If you’re just looking to watch some live sports coverage, you can do that for free from publicly broadcasted networks like ABC, FOX, CBS and NBC via over-the-air (OTA) TV.
 All you’ll need is a TV equipped with a digital antenna to watch OTA TV.
-Discover which antenna channels are available in your area with the Federal Communications Commission’s (FCC) Reception Map Tool
+Discover which antenna channels are available in your area with the Federal Communications Commission’s (FCC) Reception Map Tool.

 Several TV streaming services also enable you to watch live coverage of your favorite sports teams, including: